Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

 In the same way, the joint probabilities of the remaining states are calculated as

 where $I$ is the identity matrix.
 The above expressions for the joint distribution can also be interpreted as all of the principal minors of the matrix $\Lambda - I$ divided by $\det \Lambda$.
-In terms of $\Sigma$, the joint probabilities are summarized as
+By using the dummy variables explicitly, the joint probabilities are summarized in terms of $\Sigma$ as

 Next, we turn to the marginal distribution.
 In the conventional bivariate Bernoulli distribution, marginalization of the variable $x_2$ is taken by the summation of the dummy variable: